nhalford/Haskell-Sci/README.txt

 Running cabal build sparse-benchmark will build an executable which creates two large sparse matrices and multiplies them.
 The same code in Python and MATLAB can be found in the test/benchmarks directory.
+Similarly, full-benchmark does dense matrix multiplication on the same two (diagonal) matrices, and analogous benchmarks may be found in test/benchmarks.

 The file src/haddock.tar.gz, when uncompressed, contains HTML files with haddock documentation for this library.